Yandex Cloud

 gRPC API

-1. Go to the folder page and select Yandex Managed Service for Valkey™.
+1. Go to Yandex Managed Service for Valkey™.

-2. Click the name of the cluster you need and select the Logs tab.
+2. Click the name of your cluster and select the Logs tab.

-3. Specify the time period you want the log info for: enter it manually or select in the calendar using the date input field.
+3. Specify a time period for the log entries you want to view: enter it manually or select in the calendar using the date input field.

 4. Select the hosts in the line with the date input field if needed.